 I’ve only ever done one solo hike.
 It was World Hike Day in November 2018 and my usual hiking group weren’t available.
 So I took myself off to Glendalough and walked the Spinc loop alone – in the rain!
 I enjoyed the hike and felt liberated for doing it alone, but I was also taken aback by how lonely I felt.
 I came to realise that part of what makes hiking so special to me is the relationships that have been built along the way, being part of a community where we encourage each other and pick each other up when we fall.

 In an earlier blog post, I spoke about the importance of building a support network for your small business.
 I’ve been so fortunate to have met some amazing people so far in my business journey.
 Some of them are local, like the #LouthChat community on Twitter, or the Network Ireland Louth group.
-Others are online, like the How Great Marketing Works group or the Women’s Inspire Network.
-But they all have a number of commonalities.
+Others are online, like the How Great Marketing Works group But they all have a number of commonalities.
 Community.
 Friendship.
 Support.
 My journey would be a lot less exciting without them at my back.